joshuavial/wt/README.md

 - Git 2.5+ (for worktree support)
 - Node.js 18+ and pnpm
-- Docker and Docker Compose (optional, for container management)
+- Docker and Docker Compose (optional, for container management - commands gracefully skip if docker-compose.yml not found)
 - tmux (optional, for session management)
 - bash 4+ or zsh (for full feature support)